oktadev/okta-blog/_source/_posts/2024-09-10-angular-dpop-jwt.md

 github: https://github.com/oktadev/okta-angular-dpop-example
 ---

 In OAuth, a valid access token grants the caller access to resources and the ability to perform actions on the resources.
 This means the access token is powerful and dangerous if it falls into malicious hands.
 The traditional bearer token scheme means the token grants anyone who possesses it access.
-A new OAuth 2.0 extension specification, [Demonstrating Proof of Possession (DPoP)](https://www.rfc-editor.org/rfc/rfc9449), defines a standard way that binds the access token to the OAuth client sending the request, elevating access token security.
+A new OAuth 2.0 extension specification, [Demonstrating Proof of Possession (DPoP)](https://www.rfc-editor.org/rfc/rfc9449), defines a standard way that binds the access token to the OAuth client sending the request elevating access token security.

 The high-level overview of DPoP uses public/private keys to create a signed DPoP proof that the authorization and resource server use to confirm the authenticity of the request and requesting client.
 This way, the token is sender-constrained, and a token thief is less likely to use a compromised access token.
 Learn more about the problems DPoP solves and how it works by reading:

 {% excerpt /blog/2024/09/05/dpop-oauth %}

-The primary use case for DPoP is for public clients, the applications where authentication code runs within the end user's browser, such as Single-Page Applications (SPA) and mobile apps.
+The primary use case for DPoP is for public clients, but the spec elevates token security for all OAuth client types.
+Public clients are applications where authentication code runs within the end user's browser, such as Single-Page Applications (SPA) and mobile apps.
 Due to their architecture, public clients inherently have higher risk and less security in authentication and authorization.
 Public clients can't leverage a client secret used by application types that can communicate to the authorization server through a "back-channel," a network connection opaque to users, network sniffing attackers, and nosy developers.
 Without proper protection, a SPA may store tokens accessible to the end-user and injection-related attacks.
 DPoP adds an extra protection layer that makes tokens less usable if stolen.

 **Table of Contents**{: .hide }
 * Table of Contents